How SpaceX plans to land 2018 on Mars

 Judging from the images in company account on Flickr, SpaceX plans to land on Mars using a simple approach, something never tested before.

-Dragon's unmanned capsule travels to the International Space Station from 2010.
-But in order to get to Mars, which is 560.000 farther away, the Dragon will have to be transferred from a more powerful rocket from Falcon 9, which used to reach the ISS.
+Dragon's unmanned capsule does a to the International Space Station since 2010.
+But to get to Mars, which is 560.000 times further away, Dragon will have to be carried by a more powerful rocket than the Falcon 9, which was used to reach the ISS.

 However, this monster missile will face difficulties.
 Getting to Mars is much easier compared to landing on the planet, as the atmosphere of Mars is about 1.000 times less than Earth.
 So the use of a parachute will not slow down the fall of the spacecraft.